-- Synchronise the hydraulic cylinders (see above) - Mechanical depth adjustment: Check that all of the spindles have the same length. - Reduce the pressure of the traction assistance.
+- Synchronise the hydraulic cylinders (see above) - Mechanical depth adjustment: Check that all of the spindles have the same length. - Align the implement horizontally.

 12 Cleaning, maintenance and repairs

 Risk of contusions, cutting, catching, drawing in and knocks through

 - unintentional falling of the machine raised using the tractor's three-point hydraulic system. - unintentional falling of raised, unsecured machine parts. - unintentional start-up and rolling of the tractor-machine combination.